 - serve as the continuing memory of the Government of Canada and its institutions.

-The total annual expenditures of LAC for travel, hospitality and conferences for the fiscal year 2012–13 are summarized below:
+LAC's total annual expenditures for travel, hospitality and conferences are summarized below:

 (in thousands of dollars)